Which personal trainer certification is best for you?

 The NCSF certification is an excellent launch point for your career in the fitness industry and is becoming increasingly recognized by major gyms.

 The NCSF exam does require good preparation, but it is roughly as difficult as most other industry-leading certifications.
 Good strategies to employ include making a good study guide and taking a few practice tests to see how much you need to learn to pass the exam.

 The NCSF CPT exam costs $299 if you do not purchase any study packages.
 In comparison, the ISSA base cost is $869, although with ISSA you do get comprehensive study materials.

 The NCSF provides new trainers with enough hands-on skills to help clients improve their lives through exercise.

 Trainers learn how to instruct exercise techniques to general fitness clients and plan long-term progressions for different health and fitness goals.

 The topics contained in NCSF are covered in sufficient depth to rival similar certifications and the study materials provided are useful and easy to navigate.

-Overall, an NCSF certified trainer will be prepared for their first day on the job and will be on track for long-term success in the fitness industry provided they commit to continued education.
+Overall, an NCSF certified trainer will be prepared for their first day on the job and will be on track for long-term success in their future personal training provided they strive to make a commitment towards continued education.